mrdubas/VodRecovery/README.md

 1. Install [Python](https://www.python.org/downloads/), during installation check the box labeled "Add Python to environment variables"
 2. Download the app by clicking [here](https://github.com/MacielG1/VodRecovery/archive/refs/heads/main.zip) or with the command `git clone https://github.com/MacielG1/VodRecovery`
-3. Inside the downloaded folder run the file: `install_dependencies.py`
+3. Extract the zip file and run: `install_dependencies.py`
 4. Start the program by running the file `vod_recovery.py` or one of the shortcuts

 ## Core Features